 You can even search for favorite/least favorite tropes within specific genres.
 Your results may be limited depending on the genre, but the BookTube community is vast, and it’s defintely worth a search.

 Here’s an example of one of these videos:

 Not only are these videos entertaining, but they offer opinions on multiple tropes at once, and can open your eyes to tropes you weren’t even aware existed.

 Twitter has its own reading/writing/publishing community, and I often see people discussing tropes they hate and love on there.
-Just today, I saw three seperate people mention tropes they’d like to see more of.
+Just today, I saw three separate people mention tropes they’d like to see more of.
 You can even join in on the discussion!

 If you’re using tropes or “cliches”, try adding aspects to your story that aren’t often paired with that trope or cliche.
-An example of this would be a love triangle that results in all three characters agreeing to a polyamerous relationship.
+An example of this would be a love triangle that results in all three characters agreeing to a polyamorous relationship.
 Do something unexpected with it!

 Readers are going to compare your book to other books regardless.
 Using a trope may give them more ammunition to do this, but it’s important to keep the worry of comparison out of your writing process.
 No one has written the same exact story as you, regardless of overlapping tropes.
-Have confidence in your own uniqueness.
+Have confidence in your own uniqueness!